kongo2002/nyx/README.markdown

 - `stop <watch>`: send a stop command to the specified watch
 - `restart <watch>`: send a restart command to the specified watch
 - `terminate`: terminate the nyx daemon
+- `quit`: stop the nyx daemon and all watched processes

 ## Building